Shizuoka Broadcasting System: History

-After the establishment of the "Three Radio Laws" (Radio Law, Broadcasting Law, and Radio Supervisory Committee Establishment Law) in 1950, private broadcasting companies began to appear across Japan.At its first meeting in March 1951, several companies, politicians, and financial institutions elected Shuntaro Katsuta (the then vice president of Shinano Mainichi Shimbun) as the president of Shinano Broadcasting.On October 18 of the same year, they obtained a preparatory broadcast license.
+After the establishment of the "Three Radio Laws" (Radio Law, Broadcasting Law, and Radio Supervisory Committee Establishment Law) in 1950, private broadcasting companies began to appear across Japan.At its first meeting in March 1951, several companies, politicians, and financial institutions elected Shuntaro Katsuta (the then vice president of Shinano Mainichi Shimbun) as the president of Shinano Broadcasting.
+On October 18 of the same year, they obtained a preparatory broadcast license.
 In July 1951, then Shizuoka Shimbun president Mitsunosuke Oishi also intended to apply for a private broadcasting license, but at that time other groups had already applied for a broadcasting license in the name of "Shizuoka Broadcasting".
 With the help of the local financial circles, they finally agreed to change the "Shizuoka Broadcasting" to Shizuoka Shimbun as the main body, and obtained the broadcasting license in September 1952.
 On October 1 of the same year, Shizuoka Broadcasting was formally established and began broadcasting programs one month later on November 1.
 It was the 17th private radio station in Japan.
 As Radio Shizuoka, broadcasts started on November 1, 1952, as the seventeenth commercial radio station to open in Japan.
 Initially it broadcast on 1450kc, but on August 1, 1953, the station moved to 1400kc.

 In September 1953, Shizuoka Broadcasting applied for a television broadcasting license, but it was not obtained until February 1958, five years later.
 On November 1, 1958, Shizuoka Broadcasting System began broadcasting television programs and was the 12th private television station overall in Japan.
 The following year, Shizuoka Broadcasting joined the JNN network and was able to significantly reduce the cost of delivering news images.
 According to a survey in May 1965, Shizuoka Broadcasting accounted for an average daily viewing share of 73.6% in Shizuoka Prefecture.
 After Shizuoka TV, the second private TV station in Shizuoka Prefecture, started broadcasting, in November 1971, Shizuoka Broadcasting still maintained this figure at 50.7%.
 In the early days of broadcasting, the Shizuoka Broadcasting Department's broadcast time was only 5 hours and 23 minutes a day.
-In May 1963, Shizuoka Broadcasting Corporation began to broadcast television programs in the morning.
+In May 1963, Shizuoka Broadcasting began to broadcast television programs in the morning.
 Three years later, in October 1968, Shizuoka Broadcasting Television began to gradually implement all-day broadcasting.
 In May 1967, Shizuoka Broadcasting began broadcasting color TV programs for the first time.